bigscience-workshop/promptsource/README.md

 You can learn more about PromptSource's API to store, manipulate and use prompts in the [documentation](API_DOCUMENTATION.md).

 ## How to create prompts
-PromptSourcep rovides a Web-based GUI that enables developers to write prompts in a templating language and immediately view their outputs on different examples.
+PromptSourcep provides a Web-based GUI that enables developers to write prompts in a templating language and immediately view their outputs on different examples.

 There are 3 modes in the app:
 - **Sourcing**: create and write new prompts
 - **Prompted dataset viewer**: check the prompts you wrote (or the existing ones) on the entire dataset
-- **Helicopter view**: aggregate high level metrics on the current state of P3
+- **Helicopter view**: aggregate high-level metrics on the current state of P3

 <img src="assets/promptsource_app.png" width="800">

-To launch the app locally, please first make sure you have followed the steps in [Setup](#setup), and fromt he root directory of the repo, run:
+To launch the app locally, please first make sure you have followed the steps in [Setup](#setup), and from the root directory of the repo, run:
 ```bash
 streamlit run promptsource/app.py
 ```